Veja (brand): Materials

 Veja trainers and accessories are made of organic cotton, wild rubber from the Amazon, vegetable-tanned leather, and recycled plastic bottles.

-Organic cotton

-Veja works in the North-East of Brazil with a co-operative of organic cotton farmers.
-Over 320 families have adopted the agro-ecology farming model with the technical support of the local NGO, ESPLAR.
-Cotton and food crops are cultivated without chemicals or artificial pesticides.
-Veja buys organic cotton at around twice the market price.

-Vegetable-tanned leather

-Since 2006 Veja has used vegetable-tanned leather.
-Vegetable-tanned leather is a chrome-free leather tanned with organic compounds only.
-Leather is usually tanned using heavy metals, like chrome, which generate high levels of pollution in the waters close to tanneries.
-Veja has replaced heavy metals with acacia extracts, a natural tannin.

-Recycled plastic bottles

 Veja uses waterproof bottle mesh on the soles of sneakers.
 It takes three recycled plastic bottles to make a pair of shoes.
 Bottles are collected from the streets of São Paulo and Rio de Janeiro and are later crushed and transformed into fiber.

 Social responsibility

-Veja claims ecological and fair trade conditions and to work with cooperatives of small producers and social associations in Brazil and France.
 However, Veja has not published any results of social audits for many years nor are there any certificates for the company's self-acclaimed fair-trade standards available.

-Manufacturing

-The factory where Veja trainers are made in South Brazil respects the standards of work established by the International Labour Organization.
-80% of workers at the factory are unionized.

-Logistics

 Veja footwear and accessories are transported by ship from Brazil to Le Havre in France, where they are then taken to Paris by boat.

-Logistics are managed by Ateliers Sans Frontières, a French social association which enables people who have been unemployed to return to the workforce through training.

-Awards
+Awards and honours

-Veja wins two awards in the UK: The Guardian Sustainable Business Award (Supply Chain Category) and The Observer Ethical Award (Fashion Category, awarded in association with Vogue UK).
+Veja won The Guardian Sustainable Business Award in the supply chain category, and The Observer in association with Vogue UK Ethical Award in the fashion category.